 'If you are in a physical relationship with this man, I will not forgive this kind of betrayal.
-I will probably surely get revenge.'
+I will probably definitely get revenge.'

-The form だろう darō represents a subjective judgement of the degree of certainty.
+だろう darō in Japanese represents a subjective judgement of the degree of certainty.
 It indicates that, in the speaker's view, the statement is probably true but falls short of being 100% certain.
 It is often used out of politeness to avoid making categorical statements.

 A speaker can, of course, use だろう darō to assess the certainty of his/her own future actions, or what his/her probable actions might be in a hypothetical situation.
-What is disturbing here, though, is that, even as he issues direct threats to Yasuko and her friend, Ishigami delivers these as a calm objective assessment of his own probable actions, as though he were an outside observer dispassionately weighing up the possibilities.
+What is disturbing here, though, is that, even as he issues direct threats to Yasuko and her friend, Ishigami/the stalker delivers them as a calm objective assessment of his own probable actions.

 Curiously, just before the last threat using だろう darō, Ishigami uses a straightforward 私は許さない watashi wa yurusanai 'I will not forgive'.
-Even more curiously, the following sentence using だろう darō also uses the adverb 必ず kanarazu 'definitely, certainly, surely, without fail'.
-Having clearly stated that he will not forgive Yasuko if she has 'betrayed' him and having clearly threatened to 'definitely' get revenge, it is both incongruous and unsettling to hedge his threat with だろう darō.
-The effect is ominous.
+Even more curiously, the sentence with だろう darō also contains the adverb 必ず kanarazu 'definitely, certainly, surely, without fail'.
+Having clearly stated that he will not forgive Yasuko if she has 'betrayed' him and having clearly threatened to 'definitely' get revenge, it is both incongruous and unsettling that he hedges his threat with だろう darō.

 4. The logic